jhha85/enhancements/keps/sig-node/20200203-memory-manager.md

 NUMA Awareness is well known for a solution to boost performance for diverse use cases including DPDK and Database on multi socket machine.
 Since Kubernetes 1.16, it started to support NUMA aware resource allocation through Topology Manager for NUMA sensitive containers.
 Topology Manager coordinates resource alignment by using hint interface that allows advertising the resource capability of NUMA node.
-In kubenet, CPU Manager, Device Manager & Plugins advertise their resources with topology information as topology hint then Topology manager calculates best set of topology hints for containers.
+In kubelet, CPU Manager and Device Manager advertise their resources with topology information as topology hint then Topology Manager calculates best set of topology hints for containers.
 But there's no feature for memory and hugepages.
 It leads kubelet to result NUMA Un-Aware memory and hugepages management for containers.
-And it can cause inter-NUMA node communication for Memory access which leads to increase an I/O latency and decrease performance.
+It can cause inter-NUMA node communication for Memory access which leads to increase an I/O latency and decrease performance.

-The Memory Manager is proposed to provide a way of guaranting NUMA awareness for memory and hugepages usage to kubelet.
+The Memory Manager is proposed to provide a way to guarantee NUMA awareness for memory and hugepages usage to kubelet.

 # Motivation

 ## Related Features

-- [Node Topology Manager][node-topology-manager] is a feature that collects topology hint from various hint providers to calculate NUMA affinity for a container.
+- [Topology Manager][topology-manager] is a feature that collects topology hint from various hint providers to calculate NUMA affinity for a container.
 Topology Manager judge container whether admit or not under criteria of configured topology policy and calculated NUMA affinity.

 - [CPU Manager][cpu-manager] is a feature provides a solution for CPU Pinning based on cgroups cpuset subsystem, it also offer topology hint to Topology Manager.